DasRed/js-translator-lodash-requirejs-bridge/README.md

 <a href="www.heise.de">{heise}</a>
 <a href="www.heise.de">{heise}</a>
 ```
-It needs the default translator from bower "translator".
+It needs the default translator from npm "js-translator".

 This plugins improves the requirejs plugin "text".

-## Configure the Translator and BBCode parser
+## Configure the Translator
 ```
-// use to create a clean parser var parser = new BBCode({}, {})

-// use default parser
-var parser = BBCode.default

-// configure the default parser with BBCode.setCodes({});

-// use to create a clean translator var translator = new Translator({}, {})

-// use default translator
-var translator = Translator.default
+import translator from 'js-translator'

-// configure the default translator with Translator.setTranslations({});
+// configure the default translator with translator.setTranslations({});
 ```

-The Translator use default parser from bower "bbcode-parser".